lightyaer/lightyaer/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on
-   - Upkeep's Analytics using Looker with Google BigQuery
+   - UpKeep EHS Platform
-   - A bunch of side projects.
+   - UpKeep's Analytics using Looker with Google BigQuery

-- 🌱 I’m currently building a writing platform.
+   - A bunch of side projects

 - 👯 I’m looking to collaborate on anything javascript, typescript or rust.

-- 💬 Ask me about the weather, anything apple, fonts, terminal settings, why solidjs over anything
+- 💬 Ask me about the weather, anything apple, fonts, terminal settings

 - 📫 How to reach me: @lightyaer on twitter